ministryofjustice/laa-criminal-applications-datastore-api-client/README.md

 * Create an application (submission)
 * Get an application by its ID
 * Get all application filtered by status, optionally paginated
+* Update an application by its ID, providing a payload with attributes to update
+* Delete an application by its ID

-It will support more operations in the future, as we need them.
+It will support more operations in the future, or extend the existing ones, as we need them.

 ## Installation